manoa-pulse/manoa-pulse.github.io/index.md

 ## User Guide

 1. Create an account and log in
-2. Browse campus locations
+2. View live busyness levels on the Pulse Feed
-3. View busyness levels
+3. Explore the interactive heat map
-4. Submit updates
+4. Click a location for detailed information
-5. Check trends
+5. Submit updates to contribute data

 ---